Originally by Bob Ciura

-Virtually everyone in the U.S. who wants wireless, TV, and Internet services by this point probably has it.
+Virtually everyone in the U.S. who wants wireless, TV, and Internet services provably has it by this point in time.

 As a result, in order to generate growth in the U.S., the major carriers often resort to taking customers from one another.